-The idea for Sweety Drop was born when a worker from the firm Gandules went on holiday to the Peruvian jungle.
-He was fascinated by a “tear-shaped pepper” he found there.
-These peppers were brought back to the Gandules Inc. headquarters in Peru.
-Here, the growing and cultivation process was perfected over a period of two years.
-Gandules is now very proud of its product and is seeking new markets for it.
+The idea for Sweety Drop was born when a worker from the firm Gandules went on a trip to the Peruvian jungle.
+He was fascinated by a teardrop-shaped pepper he found there.
+These peppers were brought back to the Gandules, Inc. headquarters in Peru.
+The growing and cultivation process was perfected over a period of two years.
+Gandules is now very proud of its product and has been seeking new markets for it.

 Sweety Drops have a sugar-like sweetness and pair well or can be a feature in salads, pasta, baked goods, and, of course, pizza.